 You are exempt from the BC home flipping tax if you meet all of the following:

-These activities do not have to occur on the residential property to qualify for this exemption.
-If you meet the above criteria, the sale of a property will be exempt even if no activity related to the construction or placement of buildings has occurred on the property before it is sold.
+These activities do not have to occur on the residential property that is a taxable property to qualify for this exemption.
+If you meet the above criteria, the disposition of a taxable property will be exempt even if no activity related to the construction or placement of buildings has occurred on the taxable property before it is disposed.

-Example: On March 1, 2025, a developer that ordinarily buys and sells properties, and constructs housing units on these properties, purchases another property intending to build an apartment tower.
-If the developer later decides that the property is not suitable for the intended project and sells it on December 1, 2025, before any construction has occurred, the sale is exempt from the BC home flipping tax.
+Example: On March 1, 2025, a developer that ordinarily buys and sells properties, and constructs housing units on these properties, acquires another taxable property intending to build an apartment tower.
+If the developer later decides that the taxable property is not suitable for the intended project and disposes of it on December 1, 2025, before any construction has occurred, the disposition is exempt from the BC home flipping tax.

 You may also be exempt from the BC home flipping tax if all of the following apply: